Organizing plastic containers – 10 ways to keep your containers in check

 5. Designate a deep drawer

-Your Tupperware isn’t something you’ll want on show as part of organizing kitchen countertops.
-If you’ve got the option, organizing a kitchen drawer – preferably a deep one – so that it's dedicated solely to Tupperware is the most space-efficient storage solution according to Stephanie Nix, kitchen designer at Neptune
+Your containers aren’t necessarily something you’ll want off show off as part of organizing kitchen countertops.
+If you’ve got the option, organizing a kitchen drawer – preferably a deep one – so that it's dedicated solely to plastic or glass containers is the most space-efficient storage solution, according to Stephanie Nix, kitchen designer at Neptune:

 Lining the base of the drawer with a pegboard is a clever way of keeping stacked containers firmly in place when you close the drawer.
 You can simply adjust the dowels depending on the sizes you need to accommodate.
 You can also use drawer dividers to separate your categories.